johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-07-19 Command and Control: Nuclear Weapons, the Damascus Accident, and the Illusion of Safety by Eric Schlosser

-"Iklé suggested that the Second World War strategy of targeting civilians had failed to achieve its aims.
+"Ikle suggested that the Second World War strategy of targeting civilians had failed to achieve its aims.
 The casualties were disproportionately women, children, and the elderly—not workers essential to the war effort.
 Cities adapted to the bombing, and their morale wasn't easily broken.
 Even in Hiroshima, the desire to fight back survived the blast: when rumors spread that San Francisco, San Diego, and Los Angeles had been destroyed by Japanese atomic bombs, people became lighthearted and cheerful, hoping the war could still be won."

 --- 2022-07-06 Antifragile by Nassim Nicholas Taleb